Armistice of 11 November 1918: Aftermath

 The British public was notified of the armistice by a subjoined official communiqué issued from the Press Bureau at 10:20 a.m., when British Prime Minister David Lloyd George announced: "The armistice was signed at five o'clock this morning, and hostilities are to cease on all fronts at 11 a.m. to-day."
 An official communique was published by the United States at 2:30 pm: "In accordance with the terms of the Armistice, hostilities on the fronts of the American armies were suspended at eleven o'clock this morning."

 News of the armistice being signed was officially announced towards 9:00 a.m. in Paris.
 One hour later, Foch, accompanied by a British admiral, presented himself at the Ministry of War, where he was immediately received by Georges Clemenceau, the Prime Minister of France.
 At 10:50 a.m., Foch issued this general order: "Hostilities will cease on the whole front as from November 11 at 11 o'clock French time.
 The Allied troops will not, until further order, go beyond the line reached on that date and at that hour."
 Five minutes later, Clemenceau, Foch and the British admiral went to the Élysée Palace.
 At the first shot fired from the Eiffel Tower, the Ministry of War and the Élysée Palace displayed flags, while bells around Paris rang.
 Five hundred students gathered in front of the Ministry and called upon Clemenceau, who appeared on the balcony.
 Clemenceau exclaimed "Vive la France!" – the crowd echoed him.
 At 11:00 a.m., the first peace-gunshot was fired from Fort Mont-Valérien, which told the population of Paris that the armistice was concluded, but the population were already aware of it from official circles and newspapers.

 American soldiers of the 64th Regiment, part of the 7th Division, celebrate the news of the Armistice.

 Although the information about the imminent ceasefire had spread among the forces at the front in the hours before, fighting in many sections of the front continued right until the appointed hour.
 At 11 a.m., there was some spontaneous fraternization between the two sides but in general, reactions were muted.
 A British corporal reported: "...the Germans came from their trenches, bowed to us and then went away.
 That was it.
-There was nothing with which we could celebrate, except cookies."
+There was nothing with which we could celebrate, except biscuits."
 On the Allied side, euphoria and exultation were rare.
 There was some cheering and applause, but the dominant feeling was silence and emptiness after 52 exhausting months of war.
 According to Thomas R. Gowenlock, an intelligence officer with the U.S. First Division, shelling from both sides continued during the rest of the day, ending only at nightfall.

+Troops of the 2nd Moroccan Division take up positions along the Rhine after the armistice in the southern Alsace.

 The peace between the Allies and Germany was subsequently settled in 1919, by the Paris Peace Conference and the Treaty of Versailles that same year.